-- Engaging in any conduct listed in "Unacceptable Employee Conduct," Section 6.4 of this Handbook. - Accepting an offer for future employment with a competitor of IDEA. - Conscious misrepresentation of facts to IDEA officials in the conduct of IDEA's business. - Conviction of a felony or misdemeanor offense involving moral turpitude. - Drunkenness or excessive use of alcoholic beverages. - Engaging in conduct that is disparaging toward IDEA's educational mission or program. - Engaging in conduct that is threatening, intimidating, disrespectful, or assaultive toward a manager or performance manager, coworker, parent, student, volunteer, or vendor. - Failure to comply with reasonable IDEA professional development requirements regarding advanced course work or professional development. - Failure to fulfill duties or responsibilities as set forth under the terms and conditions of an employment agreement or contract. - Failure to meet IDEA's standards of professional conduct, including those set in Part 6 of this Handbook. - Illegal use of drugs, hallucinogens, or other substances regulated by the Texas Controlled Substances Act. - Immorality, which is conduct that IDEA determines is not in conformity with the accepted moral standards of the community encompassed by IDEA.
-Immorality is not confined to sexual matters and includes conduct inconsistent with rectitude or indicative of corruption, indecency, or deprayity. - Incompetence or inefficiency in the performance of required or assigned duties as documented by evaluations, supplemental memoranda, or other written communication from superiors. - Insubordination or failure to comply with lawful directives of superiors. - Knowingly falsifying records or documents related to IDEA's activities.
+- Accepting an offer for future employment with a competitor of IDEA. - Assault on an employee or student. - Conscious misrepresentation of facts to IDEA officials in the conduct of IDEA's business. - Conviction of a felony or misdemeanor offense involving moral turpitude. - Drunkenness or excessive use of alcoholic beverages. - Engaging in any conduct listed in "Unacceptable Employee Conduct," Section 6.6 of this Handbook. - Engaging in conduct that is disparaging toward IDEA's educational mission or program. - Engaging in conduct that is threatening, intimidating, disrespectful, or assaultive toward a manager or performance manager, coworker, parent, student, volunteer, or vendor. - Engaging in conduct that violates the Code of Ethics and Standard Practices for Texas Educators, 19 Tex.
+Admin.
+Code § 247.2, as may be amended. - Engaging in inappropriate communications with a student or minor, including but not limited to electronic communication such as cell phone, text messaging, email, instant messaging, blogging, or other social network communications. - Engaging in or soliciting any inappropriate relationship with a student or minor, including but not limited to engaging in or soliciting a romantic or sexual relationship with a student or minor. - Failure to comply with reasonable IDEA professional development requirements regarding advanced course work or professional development. - Failure to fulfill duties or responsibilities as set forth under the terms and conditions of an employment agreement or contract. - Failure to meet IDEA's standards of professional conduct, including those set in Part 6 of this Handbook. - Illegal use of drugs, hallucinogens, or other substances regulated by the Texas Controlled Substances Act. - Immorality, which is conduct that IDEA determines is not in conformity with the accepted moral standards

-- Neglect of duties. - Willful failure to comply with state law, IDEA policies, administrative procedures or regulations. - Any other reason constituting "good cause" under Texas law or as determined by IDEA.
+- of the community encompassed by IDEA.
+Immorality is not confined to sexual matters and includes conduct inconsistent with rectitude or indicative of corruption, indecency, or deprayity. - Incompetence or inefficiency in the performance of required or assigned duties as documented by evaluations, supplemental memoranda, or other written communication from superiors. - Insubordination or failure to comply with lawful directives of superiors. - Knowingly falsifying records or documents related to IDEA's activities. - Making a false statement in an employment application or in information provided by the employee during the hiring process and/or any misrepresentation or omission of requested information. - Neglect of duties. - Willful failure to comply with state law, IDEA policies, administrative procedures or regulations. - Any other reason constituting "good cause" under Texas law or as determined by IDEA.